 Hospital costs will be estimated using the patient-level data provided in HES.
-This includes records on inpatient stays, outpatient appointments, A&E attendances and critical care provided.
 All hospital care associated with the knee replacement surgeries as well as selected complications will be included in the analysis for patients with ASA 3+.
 Hospital costs will be derived by grouping each hospital episode to a healthcare resource group (HRG), which will be valued using NHS Reference Costs (40).
 As the economic evaluation will be conducted based on observed patient-level data and PROMs records have been systematically collected since 2009, resource use and outcome data between this year and 2016 will be considered for the economic analysis.